 Instructor: Prof. Harry Wechsler email@example.com

-Course Description – Principles and methods for knowledge representation, problem solving, heuristic search, reasoning, learning, probabilistic reasoning, natural language processing, vision, and their application to building intelligent systems in a variety of domains.
+Course Description – Principles and methods for knowledge representation, reasoning, problem solving, planning, heuristic search, reasoning, learning, probabilistic reasoning, and natural language processing and their application to building intelligent systems in a variety of domains.
+LISP, PROLOG, MATLAB, or

 Textbook: Artificial Intelligence: A Modern Approach, Russell and Norvig (3rd ed.), Prentice Hall, 2010.